moonshine-software/doc/en/recipes/reorderable-resource.md

 > [!WARNING]
 > This sorting method is only suitable if there are few records and pagination is not used!

-In this example, the resource table will be sorted by the `posit` field, so make sure that the model has this field.
+In this example, the resource table will be sorted by the `position` field, so make sure that the model has this field.

 Add the following methods to the resource: